 Entry-level Teaching Resume Template: Teaching Assistant

-Entry-level teaching candidates face a challenge of presenting their very best.
-Candidates with limited experience in a classroom setting have to use creativity in their resumes.
-This resume takes on the challenge and uses the functional resume format to showcase top teaching skills over a lack of experience.
+Entry-level teaching candidates face a challenge of presenting their skills with little to no work experience.
+Candidates with limited experience in a classroom setting should consider a functional resume format, like the example above.
+This resume format emphasizes education and transferable skills over direct teaching experience.

 Even though the candidate has a short history of experience, she provides examples of her ability to manage a classroom, communicate and motivate students.
 She uses a combination of experiences as a teaching assistant, tutor and teaching intern to show her readiness.